telerik/xamarin-forms-docs/controls/gauge/getting-started/gauge-getting-started.md

 >- [Setup on Windows]({%slug getting-started-windows%})
 >- [Setup on Mac]({%slug getting-started-mac%})

+> **RadRadialGauge** is a rendered via the SkiaSharp graphics library so you need to install the SkiaSharp.Forms.Views nuget.

 ## Example

 Below you can see an example of a **RadRadialGauge** with a linear axis, two indicators and three gauge ranges.